Kyle Allen (American football): Carolina Panthers

-2018
+2018 season

 On April 28, 2018, Allen signed with the Carolina Panthers as an undrafted free agent.
-He was waived on September 1, 2018, and was signed to the Panthers practice squad the next day.
-He was released on September 10, 2018.
-He was re-signed to the Panthers practice squad on October 30, 2018.
-On December 20, 2018, Allen was promoted to the active roster to back up Taylor Heinicke after starter Cam Newton was shut down for the season.
+He was waived on September 1 and was signed to the Panthers' practice squad the next day.
+He was released nine days later.
+Allen was re-signed to the Panthers practice squad on October 30.
+On December 20, he was promoted to the active roster to back up Taylor Heinicke after starter Cam Newton was shut down for the season.

 On December 23, 2018, he made his NFL debut against the Atlanta Falcons in relief for an injured Heinicke going 4-of-4 with 38 yards in his two drives before Heinicke came back into the game at the two minute warning of the first half.
 Allen would go on to make his first NFL start in the last game of the season against the New Orleans Saints.
-He went 16-of-27 with 228 passing yards, with two passing touchdowns and one rushing touchdown.
-He suffered an injury early in the fourth quarter and was relieved by Garrett Gilbert.
+He finished the 33–14 road victory going 16-of-27 for 228 passing yards and two touchdowns to go along with a rushing touchdown before suffering a shoulder injury early in the fourth quarter.

-2019
+2019 season

-Allen made his first start of the season in Week 3 against the Arizona Cardinals due to a foot injury to Cam Newton.
-Allen threw for 261 yards, four touchdowns, and no interceptions as the Panthers won 38–20.
-In the following game against the Houston Texans, he went 24-of-34 for 232 passing yards in the 16–10 victory.
-He helped lead the Panthers to victories over the Jacksonville Jaguars and Tampa Bay Buccaneers over the following two weeks.
-In all during the first five games he started, he threw 9 touchdown passes with zero interceptions and secured five victories.
-In Week 8 against the San Francisco 49ers, Allen threw for 158 yards and three interceptions as the Panthers lost 51–13.
-In Week 11 against the Atlanta Falcons, Allen finished with 325 passing yards and four interceptions as the Panthers lost 29–3.
+Allen made his first start of the 2019 season in Week 3 against the Arizona Cardinals due to a foot injury to Cam Newton.
+Allen threw for 261 yards, four touchdowns, and no interceptions as the Panthers won on the road 38–20.
+In the next game against the Houston Texans, he went 24-of-34 for 232 yards in the 16–10 road victory.
+Allen helped lead the Panthers to victories over the Jacksonville Jaguars and Tampa Bay Buccaneers over the following two weeks.
+During the first five games he started, Allen threw nine touchdowns with no interceptions and secured five victories.

-Allen's performance improved drastically in the following week against the New Orleans Saints.
-In the game, Allen threw for 256 yards and 3 touchdowns in the 34–31 loss.
-In Week 15 against the Seattle Seahawks, Allen threw for 277 yards, one touchdown, and three interceptions during the 30–24 loss.
-On December 16, 2019, one day after the game, the Panthers announced that Allen would be benched for rookie quarterback Will Grier in Week 16 against the Indianapolis Colts.

-In Week 17 against the New Orleans Saints, Allen entered the game during the second quarter after Grier left the game due to a foot injury.
-Allen threw for 295 yards and an interception in the 42–10 loss.
-In total during the 2019 season, Allen appeared in 13 games and recorded 3,322 passing yards, 17 touchdowns, and 16 interceptions.
+During a Week 8 51–13 road loss to the San Francisco 49ers, Allen threw for 158 yards and three interceptions.
+Three weeks later against the Atlanta Falcons, he finished with 325 passing yards and four interceptions in the 29–3 loss.
+Allen's performance improved drastically in the following week against the Saints.
+In the game, he threw for 256 yards and three touchdowns in the 34–31 road loss.
+During a Week 15 30–24 loss to the Seattle Seahawks, Allen had 277 passing yards, a touchdown, and three interceptions.
+On December 16, 2019, the Panthers announced that Allen would be benched for rookie quarterback Will Grier in Week 16 against the Indianapolis Colts.
+In the regular-season finale against the Saints, Allen entered the game during the second quarter after Grier suffered a foot injury.
+Allen threw for 295 yards and an interception during the 42–10 loss.

+Allen finished the 2019 season with 3,322 passing yards, 17 touchdowns, and 16 interceptions to go along with 106 rushing yards and two touchdowns in 13 games and 12 starts.